FrancisWhalen-star/ArcCracker/README.md

 ```

 # Note
-1. **Sadly,it's a low-performance program that only cracking weak-password encrypted archieve.**
+1. **Sadly,it's not a high-performance program that only able to crack weak-password encrypted archieve.**